 We have changed the presentation of what we formerly referred to as Opex or operating expenses.
 Overall, management assesses the efficiency of our E&P field operations by considering core E&P operating expenses together with our cogeneration, marketing and transportation activities.
 In particular, a core component of our E&P operations in California is steam, which we use to lift heavy oil to the surface.
 We operate several cogeneration facilities to produce some of the steam needed in our operations.
-In comparing the cost effectiveness of our cogeneration plants against other sources of steam in our operations, management considers the cost of operating the cogeneration plants, including the cost of the natural gas purchased to operate the facilities, against the value of the steam and electricity used in our E&P field operations and the revenues we receive from sales of excess electricity to the grid.
+In comparing the cost effectiveness of our cogeneration plants against other sources of steam in our operations, management considers the cost of operating the cost of the steam and electricity used in our E&P field operations and the revenues we receive from sales of excess electricity to the grid.
 We strive to minimize the variability of our fuel gas costs for our California steam operations with natural gas purchase hedges.
 Consequently, the efficiency of our E&P field operations are impacted by the cash settlements we receive or pay from these derivatives.
 We also have contracts for the transportation of fuel gas from the Rockies which has historically been cheaper than the California markets.
 With respect to transportation and marketing, management also considers opportunistic sales of incremental capacity in assessing the overall efficiencies of E&P operations.

 Lease operating expenses include fuel, labor, field office, vehicle, supervision, maintenance, tools and supplies, and workover expenses.
-Electricity generation expenses include the portion of fuel, labor, maintenance, and tools and supplies from two of our cogeneration facilities allocated to electricity generation expenses; the remaining cogeneration expenses are included in lease operating expense.
+Electricity generation expenses include the portion of fuel, labor, maintenance, and tools and supplies from two of our cogeneration facilities allocated to electricity generation expense; the remaining cogeneration expenses are included in lease operating expense.
 Transportation expenses relate to our costs to transport the oil and gas that we produce within our properties or move it to the market.
 Marketing expenses mainly relate to natural gas purchased from third parties that moves through our gathering and processing systems and then is sold to third parties.
-Electricity revenue is from the sale of excess electricity from two of our cogeneration facilities to a California utility company under long-term contracts at market prices.
-These cogeneration facilities are sized to satisfy the steam needs in their respective fields, but the corresponding electricity produced is more than the electricity that is currently required for the operations in those fields.
+Electricity revenue is from the sale of excess electricity from two of our cogeneration facilities are sized to satisfy the steam needs in their respective fields, but the corresponding electricity produced is more than the electricity that is currently required for the operations in those fields.
 Transportation sales relate to water and other liquids that we transport on our systems on behalf of third parties and marketing revenues represent sales of natural gas purchased from and sold to third parties.